mdn/content/files/en-us/web/css/display/index.md

     - `inline-flex`

-      - : The element behaves like an inline level and lays out its content according to the flexbox model.
+      - : The element behaves like an inline-level element and lays out its content according to the flexbox model.

         It is equivalent to `inline flex`.

     - `inline-grid`

-      - : The element behaves like an inline level and lays out its content according to the grid model.
+      - : The element behaves like an inline-level element and lays out its content according to the grid model.

         It is equivalent to `inline grid`.